gilt/tech-blog/_posts/2017-08-04-sundial-batch.md

 - personalization
 ---

-# Sundial on AWS Batch.
+# Sundial on AWS Batch

 About a year ago, we open sourced Sundial (https://github.com/gilt/sundial) , a batch job orchestration system built on top of Amazon EC2 Container Service.